Who is the training is for?

 - Know and be comfortable with a range of conversational skills to support these discussions

-- Have access to resources for self-help and signposting
+- Have access to resources for self-care and signposting

 With its strong emphasis on core conversational and communication skills, the course also provides excellent foundation-level training.